fbpx

 Take Care of Yourself

 One way of taking care of your mental health is by seeing a therapist or a counselor.
-Just like there are therapists who specialize in working with families, you can also find a therapist or other mental health professional who can help you process your feelings about family issues.
-If you want to talk to someone but don’t know where to start, you can text “START” to 741-741 or call 1-800-273-TALK (8255) for a free and confidential conversation at any time.
+Just like some therapists specialize in working with families, you can also find a therapist or another mental health professional who can help you process your feelings about family issues.

 Search Resource Center